|

 Weicht, a former Bella Bella resident and WAG Air

 pilot, now lives in Chemainus, BC.
-Haida
+Remnants

 of the "Santa Bella Trail" a boardwalk